-Course Advisory: SCC minimum Math standard,
+Biology Of Sex Course Advisory: Eligibility for English 001 and SCC minimum Math standard.

-Eligibility for ENGL 001.
 The biological bases of human sex and sexuality will be discussed.
 Emphasis will be placed on the normal and diseased state of the male and female reproductive system.
 Essay and objective exams as well as written assignments will be used for student evaluations; the final exam will be comprehensive.
 Three hours lecture.

-BIO 019 4 Units Marine Biology
+Marine Biology

-Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standard.
+Course Advisory: Eligibility for ENGL 001 and SCC

+minimum Math standard.
 A non-majors course that studies the diversity and natural history of life in the marine environment with an emphasis on the adaptations of organisms to their environment.
 Students must successfully complete both the lecture and laboratory portions of the course.
 Field trips may be required.
 Some field trips may involve a fee.
 This course is not open for credit to students who have completed BIO 001 or 002.
 Three hours lecture, three hours lab.

-BIO 047 Independent Study
+Independent Study

-Prerequisite: A grade of C or better in 12 units of credit, including 4 units from within the discipline.
-Course Advisory: Eligibility for ENGL 001; statistics may be useful for data analysis.
-Designed for students who intend to major in biological sciences or pre-professional programs.
+Prerequisite: Minimum grade of C in 12 units of credit, including 4 units from within the discipline.
+Course Advisory: Eligibility for English 001; statistics may be useful for data analysis.
+Designed for students who intend to major in biological sciences or preprofessional programs.
 One and one-half to nine hours weekly by arrangement.